ycpcs/cs481-fall2021-PW/syllabus.md

 ### Course Description

-This is the first year for the Privileged Walk project, with two faculty members from the York College Psychology program serving as your clients (Dr. Perri Druen and Dr. Randi Shedlosky).
+This is the first year for the Privilege Walk project, with two faculty members from the York College Psychology program serving as your clients (Dr. Perri Druen and Dr. Randi Shedlosky).
 You will be developing this project from scratch, acquiring all of your information for your project proposal, Use Cases and User Stories, and Requirements from your clients.
 They will also establish your tasks and priorities in consultation with me, and with your input, as you plan and develop the sprint schedule for your agile development approach.

 This project will likely break into 2-3 teams, across 5 people (team members can be on multiple teams):
 - Front End (UI / UX)
 - Backend and Database
 - Possibly Data Visualization

 Drs.
-Druen and Shedlosky will introduce to the Privileged Walk concept during the first week of class.
+Druen and Shedlosky will introduce to the Privilege Walk concept during the first week of class.

 It is highly likely that this will be a two-semester project, spanning both CS481 and CS482.
 I highly recommend that you continue working on this project in CS482 in the Spring, as it will provide you with a valuable year-long, comprehensive, client-based, team project experience, and CS482 counts as a CS elective toward your CS major requirements.